shikeyou/ModernArtUI/README.md

 * Build user interfaces according to specifications
 * Show Activities using the appropriate Intents

+## Requirements

+You will need these installed in your computer:

+* Android Studio

 ## Results

 Video recording of my final app: